-The Political Observatory participates in different research networks and, at the same time, there are groups of associate researchers who work under specific themes, in the country or abroad.
-The PhD researchers motivate and contribute, aggregating each of their contributes under the umbrella of specific themes of Political Studies.
+The Political Observatory participates in different research networks.
+The PO’s associate researchers also work under specific subjects in groups either in the country or abroad.
+The PhD researchers motivate and contribute with work concerning Political Studies.

-All of these demonstrate scientific work, MA thesis concluded, PhDs in their initial, final or even concluded phases, as well as post-doctoral studies.
-These represent the starting point of their interests in a particular subject and thus, are taken into account for the cohere distribution of work into different and autonomous research groups.
+Whether they are concluded MA thesis’, PhDs in their initial or final stage or even concluded or post-doctoral studies all demonstrate scientific work.
+These works represent a starting point of interest in a particular subject and thus are taken into account for the coherent distribution of work into different and autonomous research groups.

-Accordingly, the major contemporary themes are laid out in the study of Human Rights, a group co-ordinated by Maria João Cabrita, the study of the relations between Culture and Politics, which occupies several researchers orientated by Rui Vieira Nery.
-A reflexion of our times are the groups in Security, both public and private, which is accompanied by Pedro Clemente.
-The other two groups mirror emergent phenomenons: they are International Terrorism and (In)security, led by Cristina Montalvão Sarmento, and Strategy, run by António Horta Fernandes.
+Accordingly, major contemporary themes are laid out in the various research groups.
+These groups cover several research areas within the Political Studies area and are considered the main axis of research within the PO.
+These groups are: Human Rights, a group coordinated by Maria João Cabrita; the study of the complex relationship between Culture and Politics coordinated by Rui Vieira Nery.
+A reflection on our time is present in the (public and private) Security Studies groups coordinated by Pedro Clemente.
+The last two groups discuss emerging phenomenons: International Terrorism and (In)security, coordinated by Cristina Montalvão Sarmento; Strategy coordinated by António Horta Fernandes.

 Besides the main axis of research we can also find research groups on Institutions and Political Processes (specifically analyzing the Portugal’s case) coordinated by José Fontes; the renewed debate on Federalism, Regions and Regionalism which aggregates several scholars from the State’s various areas under the orientation of Paulo Vicente; lastly, the most relevant aspects of Public Finances are developed under the coordination of João Ricardo Catarino.
 Additionally, a team led by Carlos Leone working the Archive and Repertoire of Tito Morais is available to the Observatory’s researchers.